Tottenham midfielder Sissoko out for three months

 Sissoko has made 26 appearances for Spurs in all competitions this season, scoring in the league wins over Bournemouth and Burnley.

-His injury could make him a doubt for Didier Deschamps' France squad for Euro 2020, with the world champions beginning their campaign against Germany in Munich on June 16.
+His injury could make him a doubt for Didier Deschamps's France squad for UEFA Euro 2020, with the world champion beginning its campaign against Germany in Munich on 17 June (AEDT).

 The loss of Sissoko could also impact Spurs' plans during the January transfer window, with three other midfielders linked to moves away from north London.